HabanaAI/vllm-hpu-extension/calibration/README.md

 # Multi-node FP8 Calibration

 > [!WARNING]
-> !!
-Mutli-node calibration is an experimental feature and could have stability issues.
+> Multi-node calibration is an experimental feature and could have stability issues.

 Following section details the procedure for calibrating models that do not fit into a single Gaudi node.
 For illustration we have used the Llama 3.1 405B model running in Tensor Parallelism(TP)-16 mode spanning two Gaudi2 nodes.<br>
 Note : Following steps are to be executed within a [Gaudi Pytorch container](https://docs.habana.ai/en/latest/Installation_Guide/Additional_Installation/Docker_Installation.html#use-intel-gaudi-containers)